 Accounting Treatment of Forfeiture of Shares

-At the time of the issue, we have credited the share capital.
+At the time of issue, we recorded the share capital on the credit side.
 While passing Journal Entries for forfeiture, we need to record it on the Debit side.

 The accounting treatment of the forfeiture may differ in different cases.
 We need to analyze the initial conditions of the shares issued at the beginning.

 The accounting treatment of shares offered by the company at: